by Dr. Will Cole

 3. Support your methylation.

-Methylation is needed for optimal detox pathways and brain function.
-Methylation runs primarily on B vitamins, so general support of methylation impairments can be started by taking activated B vitamins, like B9 L-Methylfolate (L-5-MTHF) and B6 Pyridoxyl-5-Phosphate (P5P).
-Read my other tips on supporting methylation in my article on the subject.
+Methylation runs primarily on B vitamins, so taking activated B vitamins, like B9 L-Methylfolate (L-5-MTHF) and B6 Pyridoxyl-5-Phosphate (P5P), will support this crucial process.
+You can also read my other tips on supporting methylation in this article on the subject.

 4. Go bright or go home.

-In addition to providing you with the most bioavailable source of vitamin D (which is lacking in the brain during mental fog), the sun also provides you with infrared light.
-This is essential to balancing the immune system and calming inflammation levels.
+In addition to providing you with the most bioavailable source of vitamin D (which is likely to be lacking in those with brain fog), the sun also provides healing infrared light, which is essential to balancing the immune system and calming inflammation levels.
 On sunny days, spend at least 30 minutes outside and soak up the rays.
-If you can’t make it outside or live in a cloudy climate, far infrared saunas are another great option.
+If you can’t make it outside or live in a cloudy climate, infrared saunas are another great option.

 5. Get adaptogenic